Advertiser Disclosure

 Advertisement

 From the lounge to touchdown in London, I enjoyed my first flight with Virgin Atlantic and my first experience in Upper Class.
-After I got off the plane, the airline did everything in its power to sour the experience and lose my trust.
+Once I arrived in baggage claim, problems started.

 After moving to Spain earlier this year, I knew I would be back in the U.S. on this trip and left 2 suitcases with a friend.
-On this trip, I had those 2 suitcases with me to bring home to Barcelona.
+At the airport, I had checked those 2 suitcases in to bring home to Barcelona.
 Virgin Atlantic simply didn’t put one of my suitcases on the plane, despite my 5-hour layover at JFK, so it wasn’t as if the suitcase was left behind in a rush.

 That later turned out to be untrue, and I had to go to the airport in Barcelona to retrieve the suitcase.
-Given that Virgin Atlantic doesn’t serve Barcelona, airport staff struggled to locate my suitcase (though I had confirmation it was there), and I spent multiple hours dealing with this issue.
+Given that Virgin Atlantic doesn’t serve Barcelona, airport staff struggled to locate my suitcase (though I had an email saying it was there), and I spent multiple hours dealing with this issue.

-However, that was only after 10 days of repeated delays, including airline agents alternating between telling me my suitcase was permanently lost and informing me it was still at JFK, within hours of each other.
+However, that was only after 10 days of repeated delays, including airline agents alternating between telling me my suitcase was permanently lost and informing me it was still at JFK.

 To its credit, once I submitted receipts for reimbursement, Virgin Atlantic paid me within 3 days.